TheRealKimSmith is my experiment in truth-telling.

-My baseline was fear, a hyper vigilance that manifested as anger, anxiety and futile attempts control everything and everyone around me.
+My baseline was fear, a hyper-vigilance that manifested as anger, anxiety and futile attempts to control everything and everyone around me.

 Today my practice and life are empowered by my choices and the tools I learned to overcome my addictions and to be present and manage my thinking.
 Today I am healing.
 Today I am recovering.
 Today I am a sober woman.